Awesomeplayer165/ACSL-AGRAM-with-Swift/README.md

 # ACSL-AGRAM

-## PROBLEM:
+## About:

 ACSL Agram is a card game for 2 players, using the cards from a 36-card pack.
 The cards are numbered from 1 to 9 and are in the suits Clubs, Diamonds, Hearts and Spades.

+> Written in `Swift`.
+In the future, programs will be written in `Python` and `Swift`

+## Problem:

 The dealer deals five cards to each player.
 The opponent player leads any card, playing it face up in the middle of the playing area.

-For this program the following strategy will be used to determine which card the dealer will play:
+How can you find the card the dealer must play according to the strategy listed below

+## Strategy:
 - The dealer must play a card of the same suit if he can.
 - He plays the lowest card in that suit that is of a higher rank than the card the opponent played.
 - If he does not have such a card, he plays his lowest card in that suit.